How To Calculate Labour Costs As A Heating & Plumbing Business

 Do you charge VAT on labour?

-Since VAT is charged for the service and invoice as a whole, this means that yes – for VAT-registered businesses, VAT is charged on labour costs.
+VAT is charged for the service and invoice as a whole, so yes – for VAT-registered businesses, VAT is charged on labour costs.

 * Note that most trades businesses choose to incorporate VAT into their labour costs instead of itemising it out for the customer to help avoid confusion.